 How much do you charge to teach your property investment strategies?

 There’s absolutely NO COST… our services and advice are FREE!!

 Property spruikers often demand thousands of dollars for seminars, training courses and mentoring programs and the investment schemes offered are usually over-hyped, intentionally complex and potentially high-risk (sometimes even illegal).

 To avoid these problems, we’ve created simple, low-risk investment strategies that average wage earners can use to build a solid asset base and strong passive income stream to provide a financially secure retirement.
-This is achieved with two unique types of residential property:
+This is achieved with three unique types of residential property:

 - Dual Occupancy Homes – these generate strong Cashflow Positive returns.

 - Duplexes – these are usually Cashflow Positive and offer the potential to make up to $130,000 Instant Equity.

 You can learn more about these powerful wealth creation strategies by reading our investment articles: